kosmonova71/shadow-browser-/README.md

 # Shadow Browser

 A privacy-focused web browser built with Python, GTK4, and WebKitGTK.
-Shadow Browser emphasizes security, privacy, and performance while providing a modern browsing experience.
+Experimental Browser not recomended for daily use.

 ## Features